codetierlist/codetierlist/docs/instructor/README.md

 Instructors and TAs have to be enrolled in a course to view it.
 They can create and manage assignments, view the de-anonymized tier list, and view every student's submissions, testcases, and tier for each assignment.
 They can also submit the instructor's solution for each assignment.
 ### Admin
 Admins have the same permissions as instructors and TAs, but they can also create and manage courses and view every course and assignment on the platform.
 They can also delete any courses and assignments regardless of whether they are enrolled in it or not.

+[!NOTE]
-Note that the admins are not able to submit the instructor's solution for an assignment unless they are an instructor/TA for the course.
+Admins are not able to submit the instructor's solution for an assignment unless they are an instructor/TA for the course.

 ## Creating a Course
 To create a course, click on the plus button on the home page (note that only [admins](#admin) can create courses).
 You will be prompted to enter the course code, course name, and a cover image.
 Once you have entered the information, click "Create Course" to create the course.
 You will be automatically enrolled in the course as an instructor when you create it.